 Edward Chang at the Brooklyn Flea Market in Fort Greene.

 Edward Chang grew up in Massachusetts and went to Tufts University.
 He started out as a corporate lawyer, employed by Pou Chen Group to represent Nike’s Asian division.
 But Edward was eager to go beyond his functional role and learn as much as he could from the company.
 He became immersed in production, moving overseas to work in factories in China, Taiwan, Vietnam, and Indonesia.
 Living in the factory compounds where he worked, Edward got to know manufacturing in a way that most fashion designers and executives have not.
 Although Edward returned to law in the United States, this experience left a strong impression on him.
 So much so that in January of 2015, he decided to launch a business based on the principles he had learned.
 “I knew a lot about sourcing the raw materials and factories that would bring things together,” he says.
 “More importantly, I knew how to evaluate what was a good factory.”

 Rachel Chang showing off the Lady Croft tote in Soho.

 While Edward’s strengths were in design and product development, Rachel had a background in business.
 She grew up in Bangkok and studied international business at Chulalongkorn University.
 She moved to the United States to get her MBA at Cornell University, where she met Edward.
-She did consulting for several companies, including OpenIDEO and Master Card.
-In 2015, Edward and Rachel started Wellington & Cromwell in Ithaca, New York, Edward as chief executive and Rachel as director of marketing.
+She did internships at several companies, including OpenIDEO and Master Card.
+In 2015, Edward and Rachel started Wellington & Cromwell in Ithaca, New York, Edward as CEO and Rachel as Director of Marketing.